-Advocates with our Women’s Health Outreach Program connected with individuals at their homes and community events to aid families in overcoming barriers to health care access.
-With your support we’ve helped 480 individuals register for no-cost breast and cervical cancer screenings, apply for health insurance or Medicaid, and address other challenges to keeping healthcare appointments such as lack of transportation and childcare.
+Advocates with our Community Health Outreach Program connect with individuals at their homes and community events to aid families in overcoming barriers to health care access.
+With your support we’ve help individuals register for no-cost breast and cervical cancer screenings, apply for health insurance or Medicaid, and address other challenges that hinder keeping healthcare appointments such as lack of transportation and childcare.

 Through the R.E.C.
 Room (youth Resource & Enrichment Co-op), we’ve provided teens with a safe space to socialize after school and access healthy alternative activities and education programs at no cost.
-During the last academic year 230 teens participated in our peer health education program; our in-school health education services; and our workshops on cooking, music production, suicide prevention, poetry, and resiliency.
-This year we expect twice that number to be involved!
-In addition, generous donations allowed us to set up a new fund to purchases boots, phones and backpacks for homeless youth.
+During the last academic year 900+ teens participated in our KPBSD Board approved, in-school Peer-taught health education services; and our workshops on cooking, music production, suicide prevention, poetry, and resiliency.
+Since 2017 the "Rainbow Army", a youth lead LGBTQ + Ally support group, calls the REC Room home.

 None of this would have been possible without commitment and generosity from individual community members like yourself.
-We need your kindness now to help us continue these efforts in the year ahead.
+We need your kindness now to help us sustain these efforts in the year ahead.

 Thank you for your generosity.